 A National Historic Sites and Monuments plaque dedicated to William Hespeler is located by the picnic shelter in the park.
 Dedicated in 2004, this plaque honours William Hespeler's committment and contributions to the settlement of Manitoba as well as his contributions as Consulate.

 Located on Arena Road, the arena grounds are an open greenspace with a small neighbourhood playground located on the south.
-Additionally, there is an RV park with spots available on a first come first serve basis.
 The site of the community composting dropoff area for leaves and grass is located behind the curling rink.

 There are a variety of community or pocket parks throughout Town.
 Opa's Park is located on the north end of Roselawn Bay and can be accessed via a walkway on Roselawn Bay or a walkway on the northwest corner of Edelweiss Crescent.
 JR park is located at the corner of Spruce Drive and Fifth Avenue South.
 The Third Street Tot Park is located on Third Street North and Fourth Avenue North.
 There is a park with playground equipment and an amphitheatre located on Hampton Drive across from Andover Place, and another smaller playground area located on Breckenridge Drive.

 An off-leash dog park is located in the old baseball diamonds between the arena and the curling rink.
 Fully enclosed and free to use, it’s the perfect place to take your dog(s) for some extra exercise!
 Please obey rules posted and clean up after your pet to ensure that this remains a safe and enjoyable place for everyone to visit.
 Garbage and recycling bins, a picnic table and benches are also in the dog park.

 Crow Wing Trail